Detective Conan: The Lost Ship in the Sky

-Detective Conan: The Lost Ship in the Sky (名探偵コナン　天空の, Meitantei Konan: Tenkū no Rosuto Shippu) is the fourteenth film installment of the manga and anime series Case Closed.
+Detective Conan: The Lost Ship in the Sky (名探偵コナン 天空の, Meitantei Konan: Tenkū no Rosuto Shippu) is the 2010 Japanese animated action thriller film and the fourteenth film installment of the Case Closed manga and anime series.
 The film was released on April 17, 2010 in Japan.

 This film is confirmed to have Kaito Kid involved in it after his last appearance in The Private Eyes' Requiem.
 This film earned 3.1 billion yen in the domestic Japanese box office.
 The film aired on NNS on April 15, 2011 along with the third drama to celebrate the fifteenth anniversary of the Case Closed anime series.
 It aired again on August 17, 2012.